bemanproject/task/docs/P3796-task-issues.md

 semantics already requires that the resulting sender completes on the specified schedulers execution agent.
-It does not specify that it must evaluate a `schedule()` (although that is what the default impl does), and so in theory it already permits an implementation/customization to skip the schedule (e.g. if the child senders completion scheduler was equal to the target scheduler).
+It does not specify that it must evaluate a `schedule()` (although that is what the default Implementation does), and so in theory it already permits an implementation/customisation to skip the schedule (e.g. if the child senders completion scheduler was equal to the target scheduler).

 The key semantic that we want here is to specify one of two possible